sconn823/Obsidian/Objects/Aquanaut.md

 [[B.E.A.C.O.N.]] commanded by [[Captain Jak]]

 They were one of the last ships to flee [[Ymir]] before [[Talos]] conquered the world. [[Captain Jak]] hoped to find refugee in a land flush with vegetation, and begin life anew in a much simpler time.
-They landed in [[Vietgnome (forest)]] several hundred years ago, and attempted to create an antiquated colony
+They landed in [[Vietgnome (forest)]] several hundred years ago, and attempted to create an antiquated (ludite) colony.
+Unfortunately, they all died within the first year of the colony due to attacks from nearby flora and fauna